Quantum 4d Yang-Mills Theory and Time-Reversal Symmetric 5d Higher-Gauge Topological Field Theory: Introduction and Summary

-Further recently, \Ref{Wan2018bns1812.11967} generalized the Thom-Madsen-Tillmann-Freed-Hopkins cobordism theory \cite{thom1954quelques,MadsenTillmann4,Freed2016.1604.06527} to the cases with generalized higher global symmetries \cite{Gaiotto2014kfa1412.5148}.
-The generalized cobordism group computation \cite{Wan2018bns1812.11967}, which involves the bordism group of higher classifying spaces and their fibrations, e.g. $\B\mathbb{G}$, can capture the $d$ dimensional higher 't Hooft anomaly of generalized global symmetries $\mathbb{G}$ by $(d+1)$ dimensional bordism invariants (i.e., generalized iTQFTs).
-In the following, we also dub the generalized iTQFTs as \emph{higher-SPTs}, \emph{higher-anomalies} and \emph{higher-gauge theories}.
-We will use these terminologies interchangeably.
-Earlier pursuits on a systematic framework of the generalized iTQFTs through cobordism theories and cohomology theories include, but not limited to, \Ref{2013arXiv1309.4721K, Sharpe2015mja1508.04770, Kapustin2017jrc1701.08264, Tanizaki2017qhf1710.08923, Cordova2018cvg2group1802.04790, Delcamp2018wlb1802.10104, Benini2018reh1803.09336, Yonekura2018arXiv180310796Y, Zhu2018kzd1808.09394, Delcamp2019fdp1901.02249} and references therein.
-In this paper, we identify the 4d anomalies of SU(N)$_{\theta=\pi}$ YM \eqn{eq:TBB}-\eqn{eq:TAAB} with the mathematically precise 5d bordism invariants,\footnote{ For the mathematical terminology, we call: \\ $\bullet$ the \emph{bordism group generators} as the manifolds or manifold generators, which generate finite Abelian groups, e.g., $\Z_n$.\\ $\bullet$ the \emph{cobordism group generators} as the topological terms or iTQFTs, which generate Abelian groups, e.g., $\Z_n$ or $\Z$, etc.\\ $\bullet$ the \emph{(co)bordism invariants} (people call bordism invariants as cobordism invariants with the same meaning) mean that they are invariants under the bordism class of manifolds, thus (co)bordism invariants mean the topological terms or iTQFTs, which again generate Abelian groups, $\Z_n$ or $\Z$, etc. } obtained in Refs.~\cite{Wan2018zql1812.11968} and \cite{Wan2018bns1812.11967}.
+Further recently, \Refe{Wan2018bns1812.11967} generalized the Thom-Madsen-Tillmann-Freed-Hopkins cobordism theory \cite{thom1954quelques,MadsenTillmann4,Freed2016.1604.06527} to the cases with generalized higher global symmetries \cite{Gaiotto2014kfa1412.5148}.
+The generalized cobordism group computation \cite{Wan2018bns1812.11967}, which involves the bordism group of higher classifying spaces and their fibrations, e.g. $\B\mathbb{G}$, can capture the $d$ dimensional higher 't Hooft anomaly of generalized global symmetries $\mathbb{G}$ by $(d+1)$ dimensional bordism invariants (i.e., generalized symmetric iTQFTs or higher symmetric iTQFTs). {In the following, we also call the generalized symmetric iTQFTs as \emph{higher-SPTs}.
+The $d$d boundary of $(d+1)$d \emph{higher-SPTs} has $d$d \emph{higher-anomalies}.
+Gauging the higher-symmetry of \emph{higher-SPTs} gives rise to \emph{higher-gauge theories}.} Earlier pursuits on a systematic framework of the generalized symmetric iTQFTs through cobordism theories and cohomology theories include, but not limited to, \Refe{2013arXiv1309.4721K, Sharpe2015mja1508.04770, Kapustin2017jrc1701.08264, Tanizaki2017qhf1710.08923, Cordova2018cvg2group1802.04790, Delcamp2018wlb1802.10104, Benini2018reh1803.09336, Yonekura2018arXiv180310796Y, Zhu2018kzd1808.09394, Delcamp2019fdp1901.02249} and references therein.
+In this work, we identify the 4d anomalies of SU(N)$_{\theta=\pi}$ YM \eqn{eq:TBB}-\eqn{eq:TTTB} with the mathematically precise 5d bordism invariants,\footnote{ For the mathematical terminology, we call: \\ $\bullet$ the \emph{bordism group generators} as the manifolds or manifold generators, which generate finite Abelian groups, e.g., $\Z_n$.\\ $\bullet$ the \emph{cobordism group generators} as the topological terms or iTQFTs, which generate Abelian groups, e.g., $\Z_n$ or $\Z$, etc.\\ $\bullet$ the \emph{co/bordism invariants} (people call bordism invariants as cobordism invariants with the same meaning) mean that they are invariants under the bordism class of manifolds, thus co/bordism invariants mean the topological terms or iTQFTs, which again generate Abelian groups, $\Z_n$ or $\Z$, etc. } obtained in Refs.~\cite{Wan2018zql1812.11968} and \cite{Wan2018bns1812.11967}.